tucnak/telebot/README.md

 func main() {
 	b, _ := tb.NewBot(tb.Settings{...})

-	// This button will be displayed in user's
+	// This button will be displayed in the user's
 	// reply keyboard.
 	replyBtn := tb.ReplyButton{Text: "🌕 Button #1"}
 	replyKeys := [][]tb.ReplyButton{